matter-labs/claude-code-action-max/FAQ.md

 - **"No credentials found"**: Run the Claude OAuth Login workflow first to authenticate
 - **"Token expired"**: The action should auto-refresh, but you may need to re-authenticate if the refresh token is invalid
 - **"Cache not found"**: OAuth credentials are cached per repository - make sure you're in the right repo
+- **"Credentials in secrets expired"**: To enable auto-refresh of secrets, you MUST provide a GitHub PAT with `secrets:write` permissions as `SECRETS_ADMIN_PAT`.
+Without this, tokens will expire and won't be refreshed

 ## Claude's Capabilities and Limitations